zainakram2607/meet-me/README.md

     $ bundle install

-And then execute:
+And then execute this command Database creation:

     $ rails db:create

-And then execute:
+And then execute this command for Database seeding:

     $ rails db:seed

-And then execute:
+And then execute this command for Database migration:

     $ rails db:migrate

-And then execute:
+And then execute this command for running the server:

     $ rails server